 As soon as you’ve filled in the online registration form on our website, your place in Kima Surf is reserved.
 Payment arrangements are made through the confirmation e-mail of your booking and of course more information will be given to you upon your arrival in Bali.
-This reservation is binding and canceling will result in a cancellation fee (see General Terms & Conditions).
+This reservation is binding and cancelling will result in a cancellation fee (see General Terms & Conditions).

 Unfortunately, there are no direct flights from Europe/America to Bali, you will have at least one stop over.
 Cheap flights can be found through the internet portals listed here: Skyscanner, Traveloka Checkfelix or Opodo.

 Your destination will be Gusti Ngurah Rai International Airport in Denpasar (DPS), Bali.
 It is the island's only international airport.

 Some airlines transport surfboards free of charge, provided your total checked baggage weight is under the usual allowance (20-23 kg).
 But please check with your airline beforehand as some tend to take things as they come and decide as they like (make sure they know it is a 'real' surfboard, to avoid mix-ups with wind surfboards).

 Airport transfers (airport pick up and drop off) are included for a minimum 5 nights stay in Canggu Surf Resort, Seminyak Surf Camp as well as in Kima Seminyak Villa Deluxe.
 For the surf camps in Padang and Green Bowl, you will have to pay a small fee for the airport transfers.
 The same fee is charged for a stay less than 5 nights in Canggu, Seminyak and Kima Seminyak Villa Deluxe.
 To make sure everything goes smoothly let us know your exact flight details by email (date and time of arrival, airline and flight number) at least 48 hours before you set off.
 One of our drivers will wait for you at the exit area with a sign showing your name.